Do Ants Attract Mold? Ants’ Role in Property Damage and Water Intrusion

 These are some main methods to ensure that water damage to your home does not go unnoticed.
 New Jersey homeowners should always assess their homes for signs of water damage.
 If you have found a group ants or other insects in your home, there must have been some opening for them to come in.
 Be on the lookout for even the most minuscule openings and cracks in the foundation of your home, especially in your basement or bathrooms.
 Even your windows can have small openings for pests and moisture to enter.
 A good majority of mold species’ requires a warm and wet environment to grow.
 It is similar for many insects, including ants, gnats, cockroaches, and more.
 These pests also need that same warm, wet environment in order to breed.
 This means that if you have an increasing amount of ants or other insects such as gnats and cockroaches in your home, you should also make it a point to check for mold.

 Other areas in your home such as your kitchen and bathroom can also be a common ground for both mold and insects.
 Because of the warmth and moisture in your shower or sink, this creates another space where the integrity of your home can be compromised via mold and insects.
 Even though you may keep these areas as sanitary as possible, if mold goes undetected, you may inadvertently be creating an environment where insects can thrive.
 However there are plenty of methods for removal you can use if your preventative measures have failed you.
 If you suspect mold in your home, the first step you must take is locate the area where you have noticed the highest concentration of insects and possibly a musty odor emanating from the area.
 It is important to note that during an extended period of moisture can welcome the invasion of both insects and mold.
 These two issues often go hand in hand.
-If you are unsure of how to determine if your home has mold, don’t hesitate to contact a professional mold inspector in NJ to have your home assessed for any possible mold and moisture issues.
+If you are unsure of how to determine if your home has mold, don’t hesitate to contact a local mold inspection specialist in South Jersey to have your home assessed for any possible mold and moisture issues.